Kurnat/news-api/README.md

 ##Modules

-Also Profile page is separated and using lazy loading  but without preloadingStrategy.
+The profile page is separated and using lazy loading but without preloadingStrategy.

+Also is exist a shared.modules.ts with all shared features

 ###Design

-bootstrap 4
+using bootstrap 4